atk4/docs/overview/why-use.md

 * The framework provides a consistent, professional look and feel for your application, based on standard UI components such as buttons, menus, forms and fields
 * The look and feel is easy to skin or customize
 * Actual implementation of a UI component (HTML template, JavaScript widgets, events and CSS) is abstracted and knowledge of the underlying nuts and bolts is not necessary to build your application
-* In general everything is done in PHP, from Models and advanced data queries to View layout, logic and event binding
+* In general everything is done in PHP, from Models and advanced data queries to View layout, UI logic and event binding
 * Components are modular and independent &ndash; for example placing multiple CRUD components on the same page or embedding them inside your custom component is simple and intuitive
 * UI logic is cleanly separated from business logic by design
 * And your data structures move seamlessly between your data store and your AJAX interface.